 How did Catalan go from a government-banned language to its current state of vigor?
 And what can Cebu learn from this experience?
 In case you're feeling geeky, there's a scholarly book by Daniele Conversi entitled The Basques, the Catalans, and Spain.
 It traces the roots of the successes and failures of the struggle for recognition of the two strongest non-Castillan language groups in Spain, the Basques and the Catalans.

-By simply walking the streets of Barcelona, visiting its museums and talking to its people, you could see the answers yourself.
+If you want to experience the answer instead, simply walk the streets of Barcelona, visit its museums and talk to its people.
 One factor must be the success of homegrown Catalan businesses.
 Another is clearly their strong sense of identity, shown in their support for their artists and their language.
 The third is something less tangible, but is something that you could see in both Barcelona and Cebu—a certain openness or outwardness in their collective mindsets.